Siding Savvy: Repairing Fiber Cement Like a Pro

 • Board Types: You can buy pre-primed boards, which are ready to accept your custom paint color, or factory-finished (ColorPlus) boards.
 If you have factory-finished siding, you’ll need to order the specific color and touch-up kits from the manufacturer.

-For more information on comparing different siding materials, see our guide: More info about siding options (https://smithrock-roofing.com/vinyl-vs-hardie-board-vs-everlast-siding-in-winston-salem-which-is-best/).
+For more information on comparing different siding materials, see our guide: More info about siding options.

 A Step-by-Step Guide to Fiber Cement Siding Repair